initc3/SecretNetwork-Sandbox/POPETS-ARTIFACTS-README.md

 Describe how the reviewer can obtain and install all third-party software, data sets, and models.
 -->
 #### Artifact 1: Sandwich attacking a private swap
+Ordinary linux machine with docker engine installed.

 #### Artifact 2: Tracing attacks on SNIP-20 transfers
+Ordinary linux machine with docker engine installed to build the binaries and an SGX-enabled machine is required to run a [Secret Network Node](https://docs.scrt.network/secret-network-documentation/infrastructure/setting-up-a-node-validator).

 ### Estimated Time and Storage Consumption
 <!--